 Tips for visiting the North Shore

 - Stay overnight!
-Even though the North Shore is only a short distance from Honolulu, it takes longer to get there and explore than you might expect.
+Even though the North Shore is only a short distance from Honolulu, it takes longer to get there than you might expect.
+Plus there are so many fun things to do on the North Shore!
 We recommend booking an Airbnb on the stretch of beach between Sharks Cove and Velzyland Beach (often called Seven Mile Beach).

 - Stores and restaurants are few and far between on the North Shore.
 Buy some extra snacks and beer at the Malama Market in Haleiwa or the Foodland near Sharks Cove.
 That way if you decide to stop at a beach along your drive, you’ll be well stocked!

 Most people equate the North Shore of Oahu with epic surf breaks and incredible surfers.
 But that totally depends on the time of year you visit.
 The surf season on the North Shore runs from October to April with the biggest swells typically occurring from December through February.
 So if you visit in the summer months of May to August, you may be surprised to find that the ocean is as flat as a swimming pool.